 ), the work of my dreams and where I've always wanted to end up working when I was living in my native country!

-My job mates, our boss, everybody is so bubbly and empathic here.
+I'm working on ophthalmic surgery.
+Everybody there is so bubbly and empathic.
 I've received a lot of support!

 Anyway!
 I'm so happy and finally I could say that shortly, I can already resume my art in my free time!

 I'll update my gallery with the pictures as soon as I have internet at home and am done with my upcoming drawings!

 If you don't mind me dropping here some piece of advice, let me tell you something I've learnt from this experience:"Never give up, always give yourself a chance and give a try because even having to kiss the feet of failure, happiness can only be achieved by those who dare"

 Now I'm gonna show you some nice PHOTOS I've taken or been taken here in England

 (My first exhibition of my digital illustrations along Wacom managers and Square staff